codemagic-ci-cd/codemagic-docs/content/building/yaml.md

             CM_KEY_ALIAS_USERNAME: Encrypted(...)
           flutter: stable       # Define the channel name or version

-* **cache**: Enables to define the paths to be cached on Codemagic.
+* **cache**: Enables to define the paths to be cached and stored on Codemagic.
 See the recommended paths for [dependency caching](./dependency-caching).

         cache:
           cache_paths:
             - $FCI_BUILD_DIR/build
             - $FCI_BUILD_DIR/build/dir/to/cache

-* **triggering**: Define the events for automatic build triggering and the watched branches.
+* **triggering**: Defines the events for automatic build triggering and the watched branches.
 If no events are defined, you can start builds only manually.

+    {{% notebox %}}
-  >Note that for **pull request builds**, it is required to specify whether the watched branch is the source or the target of pull request.
+* Note that for **pull request builds**, it is required to specify whether the watched branch is the source or the target of pull request.

-  >A branch pattern can match the name of a particular branch, or you can use wildcard symbols to create a pattern that matches several branches.
+* A branch pattern can match the name of a particular branch, or you can use wildcard symbols to create a pattern that matches several branches.
+    {{% /notebox %}}

         triggering:
           events:                # List the events that trigger builds